Your hiking gear is crucial for any of your hiking experiences in nature!

 Other items you should consider taking for safety are hand warming packets, a multi-tool, and a cell phone.

 While the cold weather of the winter months brings challenges, there are also challenges faced when hiking in the warmer summer months.

-It is equally important to plan ahead for summer hiking as it is for winter hiking.
-The main challenge you will face is the heat.
+It is equally important to plan for summer hiking as it is for winter hiking.
+The main challenge you will face is heat.

-The most important point to note is that staying hydrated is essential, so you will need to carry extra water with you.
+The most crucial point to note is that staying hydrated is essential, so you will need to carry extra water with you.

-This should be cool cold water, so try freezing some bottles of water the night before you begin your trail as this means they will stay cold for longer.
+This should be fresh cold water, so try freezing some bottles of water the night before you begin your trail as this means they will stay cold for longer.